myunusov/maxur-ldoc/README.md

     </doclet>
 </javadoc>
 ```
-Make sure a path reference is defined for livingDocumentationDoclet.classpath pointing to lDocDoclet-{VERSION}.jar.
+Make sure a path reference is defined for livingDocumentationDoclet.classpath pointing to maxur-ldoc-{VERSION}.jar.
 It may be a good idea to use Ivy in this case.
 Replace additionalParamName and additionalParamValue with the name and value of each additional parameter you need.

 The additional parameters for this doclet are described below.